nivekxyz/afflatus/README.md

-Breezy-GTK 3.26
+Afflatus 3.26
 ---------------

-A GTK / Gnome-Shell theme using a few colors from the Breeze color palette and a few that aren't.
+A GTK / Gnome-Shell theme.

 Installation:

 NOTE: You must have the user themes extension enabled.
 This can be done easily with Gnome-Tweak-Tool.

-Unzip breezy-gtk-master.zip and copy the breezy-gtk-master folder to /home/yourusername/.themes
+Unzip afflatus-master.zip and copy the afflatus-master folder to /home/yourusername/.themes

 Tip: Use Gnome-Tweak-Tool to change both your GTK and Shell themes.